apollographql/apollo-server/docs/source/api/apollo-server.md

 A function that returns an object containing `DataSource` instances for use by your resolvers.
 The object is automatically added to each operation's [`context`](#context).

-For more details, see [Accessing data sources from resolvers](../data/data-sources/#accessing-data-sources-from-resolvers).
+For more details, see [Adding data sources to Apollo Server](../data/data-sources/#adding-data-sources-to-apollo-server).
 </td>
 </tr>